apcl-research/Jam-CGPT/README.md

 ```

 - **If you only want to make an inference with our models**, please see [Inference](#inference).
-- If you want to finetune a model using our processed and tokenized dataset, please see [finetuning](#finetuning)
+- If you want to finetune a model using our processed and tokenized dataset, please see [Finetuning](#finetuning)
-- If you want to recompile our datasets, please see [dataset](#dataset)
+- If you want to recompile our datasets, please see [Dataset](#dataset)

 ## Finetuning
 These steps will show you how to fine-tune Jam-CGPT in our paper.